 In movies we see several people hacking security cameras as if it were something very simple.
-So I decided to write about it.
-If you want to know the secrets of those who hack security cameras and DVRs, keep reading
+So I decided to write about how to hack security cameras.
+If you want to know the hackers secrets, keep reading...

 If you install security cameras and DVRs, be aware that you are at a high risk of being hacked by software that are automated to scan for vulnerabilities.